SidOfc/mkdx/README.md

 - Add: Setting to control updating TOC before writing the buffer ([#54](../../pull/54))
 - Fix: Unable to position TOC as last header ([#53](../../pull/53))

-## 30-07-2018 VERSION 1.7.1

-- Add: Pressing <kbd>enter</kbd> after an inline list item creates a new list item instead of a blank line